Image: Natali Zakharova/Shutterstock.com

 Quality indicators are size; uniform shell color and gloss; plump kernels; bruise, crack, sprout, and decay-free nuts; peelability; sweetness; and lack of off-flavors.

 Chestnut trees are susceptible to a few pests such as the chestnut weevil, oriental chestnut gall wasp, spider mites, shot hole borers, filbert worms, and even deer and squirrels.

-References: Cornell University, UC Davis Fruit/Nut Research & Information Center, UC Davis Postharvest Technology Center, University of Florida/IFAS Extension, University of Illinois Extension, USDA, Western Growers Association.
+References: Cornell University, Purdue University, UC Davis Fruit/Nut Research & Information Center, University of California Agricultural & Natural Resources, University of Florida/IFAS Extension, University of Illinois Extension, USDA, Western Growers Association.